This article will guide you through the steps of creating your very first automation in Thrive Automator.

 Again, you can set up the action as you wish, and add as many as you want.
 The new actions can be set in the same way as the first one:

-To continue with our example, I will choose the "Add user in autoresponder" option next:
+To continue with our example, I will choose the "Add user in autoresponder" option next, by opening the full list of actions:

 You will be able to set it up, and the first thing you should choose here is the autoresponder service of choice.
 To do that, click on the "Choose service from your list of registered APIs to use" field: